A look at the status of US executions in 2025

 Indiana

-Benjamin Ritchie is scheduled to be executed Tuesday in the fatal shooting of Beech Grove Police Officer Bill Toney in September 2000.
+Ritchie was executed Tuesday in the fatal shooting of Beech Grove Police Officer Bill Toney in September 2000.
 According to court records, Ritchie jumped out of a stolen van after a police pursuit.
 Toney was chasing him when Ritchie turned and shot him four times.

 Tennessee